Scotland national football team manager: 2020–present: Three tournament qualifications

 Kilmarnock manager Steve Clarke was appointed Scotland manager in May 2019.
 Penalty shootout victories in the playoffs against Israel and Serbia put Scotland into UEFA Euro 2020, their first major finals since 1998.
 In the tournament Scotland drew with England at Wembley, but defeats at Hampden to Czech Republic and Croatia meant that Scotland finished bottom of Group D. Six consecutive wins later that year meant that Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they lost 3-1 to Ukraine in a semi-final at Hampden.
 Later that year, Scotland won promotion to League A by winning their League B group in the 2022–23 competition.

 Five consecutive wins at the start of Euro 2024 qualifying secured a place in the Euro 2024 finals with two matches to spare.
 Defeats by Germany and Hungary, either side of a draw with Switzerland, meant that the team failed to progress through the group stage of Euro 2024.

 They were then relegated back to League B in the 2024–25 competition, after losing a playoff against Greece.

 During 2026 FIFA World Cup qualification, Clarke became the Scotland manager with the most games taken charge of.
 They beat Denmark 4-2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.
+Clarke signed a new four-year contract ahead of the finals.
+Following the 2026 World Cup Clarke resigned following a narrow win over Haiti and defeats against Morocco and Brazil, finishing third in their group but being eliminated from contention as one of the best placed third place teams.

+Belgian coach Sébastien Pocognoli was appointed as the new manager.